How do you take Katya?

 - You will not be protected from getting pregnant and should use additional barrier contraception such as a condom for 7 days.

-You are at more risk of becoming pregnant if you miss multiple tablets within one packet or if the missed pill is at the start or the end of your packet.
-If you think you have become pregnant while taking Katya you should speak to a doctor for advice as soon as possible.
+You are at more risk of becoming pregnant if you miss multiple tablets within one packet or if the Katya 30/75 missed pill is at the start or the end of your packet.
+If you think you have become pregnant while taking Katya you should speak to a doctor immediately to get advice.

 If you are less than 12 hours late taking your Katya tablet: